Drug Evaluation Committee 2011-43 Clinical Trial Protocol - Volume 2 - Necessity of Providing a List of Monitors

 Question

-The list of investigators, sites, and monitors can now be divided into separate volumes, and the Clinical Trial Review Committee does not need to review any changes other than those related to the investigator's own hospital if the volume is divided.
-When we checked whether or not the list of monitors had been separated in the clinical trials currently in operation, we found that some of them had not submitted the list of monitors.
-When we checked with the sponsor, they replied that they could not provide the list to the site.
+The list of investigators, Investigator Site, and monitors can now be divided into separate volumes, and the Clinical Trial Review Committee does not need to review any changes except those related to the investigator's own hospital if the list is divided into separate volumes.
+When we checked whether or not the list of monitors in the clinical trial currently in operation had been divided into separate volumes, we found that there were places where the list of monitors had not been submitted.
+When we checked with the sponsor, they replied that they could not provide it to Investigator Site.
 Is the submission of the list of monitors (only those related to the relevant medical institution) not required under GCP?
-If it is not required, is it correct to say that submission is not necessary and that even if the monitor in charge of our hospital changes, there is no need for review by the Clinical Trial Review Committee?
+If it is not required, is it correct to say that submission is not necessary and that even if the monitor in charge of our hospital changes, there is no need for a review by the Clinical Trial Review Committee?

-This guidance revises the names of the monitors to be listed in the clinical trial protocol and its subparts to "the names of the monitors in charge of the site (or the representative if there are multiple monitors) and ...," so that normally only the representative is required to be listed, and the list of monitors in charge of the site is not required to be listed in the clinical trial protocol or its subparts.
-Therefore, it is not necessary to prepare and submit the list of monitors in charge of the relevant investigational sites as the clinical trial protocol or a separate volume of the protocol.
-However, if a person who is not a monitor (or a representative if there is more than one monitor) listed in the protocol or its volume is to inspect the medical record, the name of the monitor must be made available to the medical institution in some way (GCP Article 7, Paragraph 1, Guidance 3).
+The Guidance revises the names, etc. of monitors to be listed in the protocol as "the names of the monitors in charge of the Investigator Site (or the representative if there are multiple monitors) and ...," so that normally only the representative is required to be listed, and the list of monitors in charge of the relevant Investigator Site should be listed in the clinical trial protocol or its sub-books.
+Therefore, it is not necessary to prepare and submit the list of monitors in charge of the relevant investigational sites as a clinical trial protocol or a separate volume of the clinical trial protocol.
+However, if a person who is not a monitor (or a representative if there are multiple monitors) listed in the study protocol or its volume (Article 7, Paragraph 1, Guidance 3 of GCP) inspects medical records, the Investigator Site must be able to identify the name of the monitor in some way (Article 7, Paragraph 1, Guidance 3 of GCP).

 As stated in the past opinions (2009-12 and 2009-27), the change of monitors does not require the review of the Clinical Trial Review Committee.

-The opinion has been partially changed in accordance with the issuance of the GCP Guidance (August 31, 2020, Pharmaceutical Affairs Council of Japan, No. 0831-15).
+We have partially changed the opinion text in accordance with the issuance of the GCP Guidance (August 31, 2020, Pharmaceutical Affairs Council of Japan, No. 0831-15).